Jotels/RL_NP/README.md

 # On the effectiveness of reinforcement learning in nanoparticle design
-This is a modified and adapted version of the original Molgym framework from:
+This is a modified and adapted version of the Molgym framework from:

 **Reinforcement Learning for Molecular Design Guided by Quantum Mechanics**<br>
 Gregor N. C. Simm, Robert Pinsler and José Miguel Hernández-Lobato <br>